WordPress/Advanced-administration-handbook/before-install/howto-install.md

         1. Click **Add user**.
         2. Choose a username for WordPress ('`wordpress`' is good) and enter it in the **User name** field.
 (Be sure **Use text field**: is selected from the dropdown.)
         3. Choose a secure password (ideally containing a combination of upper- and lower-case letters, numbers, and symbols), and enter it in the **Password** field.
 (Be sure **Use text field**: is selected from the dropdown.)
 Re-enter the password in the **Re-type** field.
-        4. Write down the username and password you chose.
+        4. Write down the username (sammyfilly)and password you chose.
         5. Leave all options under **Global privileges** at their defaults.
         6. Click **Go**.
         7. Return to the Users screen and click the **Edit privileges** icon on the user you've just created for WordPress.